tc39/proposal-function-implementation-hiding/README.md

 Another important constraint is that you must not be able to "uncensor" a function after censoring it.
 Doing so would require implementations to hold the source text around anyway, negating the memory usage benefits of censorship.

+Finally, we want it to be relatively easy to censor third-party libraries that you use in your JavaScript application.
+If you are using a library which can work fine with or without censorship, but the library author has for whatever reason not decided to censor its contents, it's nice to be able to reclaim the extra memory of that library's source text.

 Below are a few proposals.

 ## Proposals